Sick Time Pay

 - Preventive Care

-- Preventive or corrective medical care for non-disabling mental illness or an alcohol or drug abuse problem that is treated on an out-patient basis on the recommendation of a physician with specialized training in psychiatry or a psychologist who possesses a doctoral level degree.
+- Preventive or corrective medical care for non-disabling mental illness or an alcohol or drug abuse problem that is treated on an out-patient basis on the recommendation of an appropriate physician or a licensed mental health provider.
 Time off must be scheduled and approved in advance by the staff member's immediate supervisor.
 Only short term sick time may be used for such treatment.

 - Preventive or corrective medical care, dental care, and physical examination appointments.
 Appointments must be scheduled and approved in advance by the staff member's immediate supervisor.